-2011 NRP 2020 NRP Comment Recreation Partnerships This is a new program proposed for the 2020 NRP.
-Recreation Contract Management This is a new program proposed for the 2020 NRP.
-Floating Cabins This is a new program proposed for the 2020 NRP.
+2011 NRP 2020 NRP Comment Recreation Partnerships This is an existing TVA program that is new to the 2020 NRP.
+Recreation Contract Management This is an existing TVA program that is new to the 2020 NRP.
+Floating Cabins This is an existing TVA program that is new to the 2020 NRP.
 Annual Tours This program is implemented by other organizations in TVA.
 Leave No Trace This former program is a tool that will be utilized to implement the programs in the Recreation Focus Area.
 Recreation Information Management This former program is a tool that will be utilized to implement the programs in the Recreation Focus Area.
 Boating Density Assessments This former program is a tool that will be utilized to implement the programs in the Recreation Focus Area.
 Recreation Design Principles This former program is a tool that will be utilized to implement the programs in the Recreation Focus Area.
 Reservoir Lands Recreation Inventory Management This program is included in the NR Asset Inventory program in the Public Lands Protection Focus Area.
 Recreation Planning, Assistance, and Technical Support This former program is a tool that will be utilized to implement the programs in the Recreation Focus Area.
 Not included Focus Area: Ecotourism This is a new focus area that was not included in the 2011 NRP.
 Ecotourism Partnerships This is an existing TVA program that is new to the 2020 NRP.
 Ecotourism and Recreational Assessments and Studies This is an existing TVA program that is new to the 2020 NRP.
 Dam Explorer This is an existing TVA program that is new to the 2020 NRP.
 Resource Area: Public Engagement Focus Area: Public Outreach and Information Minor focus area name change only.

 2011 NRP 2020 NRP Comment Environmental Education Program Environmental Education There is no change proposed to this program.
 Volunteer Program Volunteer There is no change proposed to this program.
-Stakeholder Engagement der Engagement This is an existing TVA program that is new to the 2020 NRP.
+Stakeholder Engagement This is an existing TVA program that is new to the 2020 NRP.
 TVA Science Kids - World Water Monitoring This is an existing TVA program that is new to the 2020 NRP.
 Community Support This is an existing TVA program that is new to the 2020 NRP.
 Foundation and Trust Fund Management This program was determined to not be a viable source of funding for TVA's stewardship activities and will not be included in the 2020 NRP.